 We value the different assets held by a fund to determine the unit price for that fund.
 Asset valuations for the funds are typically performed each business day (being a day other than a Saturday or a Sunday or a public holiday in Auckland and Wellington).
-We apply market standard valuation methods for each asset type and in accordance with the Trust Deed.
+We apply valuation methods for each asset type that are market standard or are in accordance with the Trust Deed.
 Our valuation policy permits the use of estimates in asset valuations for example, where assets are illiquid or infrequently traded.